tfeb/dsm/README.md

 This is a lot better.

-The underlying problem here is that, before you can use `destructuring-bind` you need to wrap a bunch of guards around it, and this is especially true if you want to allow variations in syntax which don't match the same lambda list.
-What would be nice is something that did what `destructuring-bind` does but *also* could try several possibilities.
+The underlying problem here is that, before you can use `destructuring-bind` you need to wrap numerous guards around it, and this is especially true if you want to allow variations in syntax which don't match the same lambda list.
+What would be nice is something that did what `destructuring-bind` does, but which could *also* try several possibilities.
 Like this:

 ```lisp
 (defmacro with-foo (binding &rest forms)